What happened on this day, January 22 in Formula 1 history? Find out interesting facts and stories about Formula 1 on this day.

 2007

-Emmanuel de Graffenried, the last surviving participant from the first world championship grand prix, passed away in Lausanne.
-Remaining active in the motorsport community until just weeks before his death, he even took part in a demonstration celebrating the 50th anniversary of Silverstone in 1998.
+Emmanuel de Graffenried, the last surviving driver from the first World Championship Grand Prix, passed away in Lausanne.
+Remaining active in motorsport until just weeks before his death, he even took part in a demonstration celebrating the 50th anniversary of Silverstone in 1998.
 He drove Maserati and Alfa Romeo cars in 22 races with a career best fourth place at the 1953 Belgian Grand Prix.

 F1 Driver Birthdays 22 January